 Find the first colored Cell value using ColorIndex Property

-This custom Function was originally created for a question raised in Microsoft Community and was answered by me.
+This custom Function was originally created for a question raised in Microsoft Community.
 It seems that many people have been asking similar questions like finding the first non-empty Cell, finding the first cell that contains formula, etc, so I am moving my Function to this blog.

-You are recommended to read the below article before using this custom Function.
+You are recommended to read my another post before using this custom Function.

 VBA Function Code – Find the first colored Cell value using ColorIndex Property

 In the below Function, I use ColorIndex<>xlNone to identify colored Cell.
 It is important to note that White is deemed as colored, while “No Fill” is not colored.

 Public Function wFirstColorCell(rng As Range) Application.Volatile wFirstColorCell = "" For Each r In rng If r.Interior.ColorIndex <> xlNone Then wFirstColorCell = r.Value Exit Function End If Next r End Function

 If you just want to sum or count specific color, change the code from

 Interior.ColorIndex = color_index (click here to see the list of color index)